coelhof12/coelhof12/README.md

 Outside of work, I enjoy Sports, music and gaming, which help me stay balanced and inspired.
 Whether it's playing music, gaming, or exploring new technologies, I believe in the importance of continuous learning and personal growth.

 ## My Journey
 From a young age, I was fascinated by the potential of technology to transform ideas into reality.
-This curiosity led me to pursue a degree in [Your Degree] from the University of Aveiro.
+This curiosity led me to pursue a degree in Design from the University of Aveiro.
 During my studies, I was actively involved in various student organizations, holding positions such as Vice-President of the Academic Association and Member of the Pedagogical Council.
 These experiences honed my leadership and teamwork skills, preparing me for the collaborative nature of the tech

 ## Let's Connect
 I'm always open to new opportunities and collaborations.
 Feel free to connect with me on LinkedIn or reach out via email.
 Let's build something amazing together!